Table of Contents

 What Is the Recovery Time for Stem Cell Knee Surgery?

 The recovery times for stem cell knee surgeries are typically shorter than the recovery time for traditional knee surgery.
-Most people are able to walk without crutches within a few days after the procedure.
-The healing process can take several months, but most people are able to return to their normal activities within a few weeks.
+Most people can walk without crutches within a few days after the procedure.
+The healing process can take several months, but most people can return to their normal activities within a few weeks.

 You will likely need to avoid high-impact activities, such as running, for several months.